-"What major in university would be most helpful for missions?"
+"What degree or major in university would be most helpful to have on the mission field?"

 1. University prepares a person more for life than for a job, though it does help to orient and guide toward a job.
 So a helpful background for ministry or missions would be in the humanities, probably as broad as possible.